ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/2-Install.md

 ### 9.)
 Optional Mods

 There are several optional mods packaged with Listonomicon to enable even more fun, whacky, QoL, random, or challenge features.
-No official support is offered for adding any other mods to Listonomicon.
 You can find optional mods in MO2 by typing OPTIONAL_ into the search bar at the bottom-right of your mod list.
 Hover over the notepad icon to the right of the mod's name to read any notes relevant to enabling that mod, such as other mods that need to be enabled or disabled with it.
 If enabling/disabling optional mods does not seem to do anything, try closing MO2 and going to [listo install location]/profiles/listonomicon.
 Delete the ModsCache file and modsettings.lsx.
 Next time you launch the game it will take a long time to load as it rebuilds your mod list, and then should work as normal.

 ![Optional Mod Example](https://raw.githubusercontent.com/Listonomicon-Team/Listonomicon/refs/heads/main/optional%20mods2.png)

-Optional mods are broken out into a few categories:
-**1. RECOMMENDED Optional Tweaks** are mostly those that Ajax enables when playing Listo, such as Absolute Wrath.
-**2. TESTED Optional Tweaks and QoL** are mods that are known to work in/with Listo well, but come with minor issues (like new encounter mods that overlap with other encounter mods) or is a QoL fix that not all players need (like Sit This One Out).
-**3. HARDER Optional Tweaks** are focused just on difficulty and challenge.
-These are solutions for players who find Listo too easy but are not considered when playtesting and tweaking Listo.
-**4. SILLY Optional Tweaks** are fun, funny, or whacky mods that work with Listo but are unbalanced, or too goofy, or fall too far outside the scope of the List's goals, or has other glaring issues (like Gortash as a Dragonborn, it's a great mod idea but his lipsync breaks in a very distracting way).
-**5. Other** There are optional mods peppered throughout other sections of MO2, not just organized at the bottom, because in order to work properly they need to be placed in a particular section of your load order.
-The easiest way to find these (rather than sift through 600+ mods) is to use the search bar at the bottom-right of MO2 and type OPTIONAL_.

 ### 10.)
 Optional Difficulty Tweaks